 “Offering the Panel to the Bullfighter” by Mary Cassatt

-“Offering the Panel to the Bullfighter” by Mary Cassatt depicts a young woman flirtatiously offering a glass of water to a bullfighter, who dips panal (honeycomb) into it to make an energising drink.
+“Offering the Panel to the Bullfighter” by Mary Cassatt depicts a young woman flirtatiously offering a glass of water to a bullfighter, who dips panal (honeycomb) into it to make an energizing drink.
 Cassatt made several paintings of local Spanish subjects during her stay in Spain in 1873.
-The vibrant colours and brushwork were inspired by the Diego Velázquez, whose artworks, Cassatt studied during her travels to Madrid and Seville.
-The Bullfighter costume is depicted with the decorations and elaborateness of a torero’s outfit that the Spanish call the “suit of lights”.
-The flamboyant matador costume is part of the drama of a bullfight which is considered performance art.
+The vibrant colors and brushwork were inspired by Diego Velázquez, whose artworks, Cassatt studied during her travels to Madrid and Seville.
+The Bullfighter costume is depicted with the decorations and elaborateness of a torero’s outfit that the Spanish call the “suit of lights.”
+The flamboyant matador costume is part of the drama of a bullfight, which is considered performance art.

-A bullfighter is a performer in the art of bullfighting as practised in Spain, Portugal, Mexico, Peru, France, Colombia, Ecuador, Venezuela and other countries influenced by Portuguese and Spanish culture.
-The Bullfighter is the leading performer who kills the bull and is addressed as maestro (master), or with the formal title matador de Toros (killer of bulls).
+A bullfighter is a performer in the art of bullfighting as practiced in Spain, Portugal, Mexico, Peru, France, Colombia, Ecuador, Venezuela, and other countries influenced by Portuguese and Spanish culture.
+The Bullfighter is the leading performer who kills the bull and is addressed as a maestro (master), or with the formal title matador de Toros (killer of bulls).

 Bullfighting usually is fatal for the bull, and it is dangerous for the matador.
 A matador of classical style is trained to divert the bull with the muleta but to come close to the right horn as he makes the fatal sword-thrust between the scapulae and through the aorta.
 At this moment, the danger to the matador is the greatest.